Hot Weather Cycling Safety Guide: Essential Strategies for Summer Rides

-The 7 Deadly Sins of Hot Weather Cycling
+The 7 Critical Mistakes of Hot Weather Cycling

-Cyclists are notorious for packing extra layers, but this habit becomes dangerous in genuine heat.
-The instinct to prepare for sudden weather changes leads to poor kit choices that compromise your body's cooling mechanisms.
+Many cyclists instinctively pack extra layers, but this habit becomes dangerous in genuine heat.
+The urge to prepare for sudden weather changes leads to poor kit choices that compromise your body's natural cooling mechanisms.

 Smart summer kit strategy: